primefaces/primefaces/primefaces/src/main/frontend/README.md

 - `build:bundle` - Run ESBuild to bundle up all code.
 - `bundle:types` - Run TypeScript to generate the type declarations file.
 - `bundle:docs` - Run TypeDoc to generate the doc pages.
 Requires `bundle:types` to have run.
+- `clean` - Remove all build artifacts.
-- `validate` - Run various checks that prevent common mistakes.
+- `verify` - Run various checks that prevent common mistakes.

 So for example, open a CLI, go to the directory that contains this README, and run `yarn install` (if you haven't done so yet), and then `yarn run build:bundle`